petteri9292/Tietokannat-Web-ohjelmointi-Harkka/README.md

   - Delete threads or messages they’ve posted.
 (Doesn't work)
   - Search for all messages containing a specific keyword.
 (Doesn't work)
 - Administrators can:
   - Add or remove discussion areas.
-(Can add, can't remove)
+(Works)
   - Create secret areas and assign specific users access to them.
 (Doesn't work)